chanthamoney/csci3081/Lab_06_Full_Feedback.md

 #### Testing Mutant 1 for failure

-+ Fail: There is no test case for this mutant (since all tests pass).
-   - Reason - Dates constructed with epoch are about 70 years in the future
++ Pass: At least one test failed for Mutant 1

 #### Testing Mutant 2 for failure